luckman212/jmap-backup/README.md

 Based on the amazing [work by Nathan Grigg][1] 🙏

-## ⚠️ Breaking Change
+## N.B. — The configuration is now in JSON format

 Versions prior to 1.1 stored configuration as YAML.
-This has been changed to JSON because Python can read/write it without requiring the PyYAML module.
+This was changed to JSON because Python can read _and_ write it without requiring the PyYAML module.

 If you're not comfortable converting your legacy config file to JSON by hand, I suggest using [`yq`][5]: